Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 ## Added
 * Added an ending message with user mentions for when giveaways end.
+* Added "Links Only" category to Auto Mod

 # January 10th - Custom Daily Content
 ## Added